joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>DSA Stacks</summary>
-<p>Understand the use case and Stack data structure along with the runtime for various operations.</p>
+<p>We expect fellows to understand the use case and Stack data structure along with the runtime for various operations.</p>
 <ul>
 <li>Access an element</li>
 <ul>